 What is Community Campfires?

 Throughout April and May, we were thrilled to run Scotland's Stories: Community Campfires, a tour of story making residencies across four Scottish communities as part of Scotland's Year of Stories 2022(this will open in a new window).

 Working in partnership with local libraryservices in North Ayrshire, Inverclyde, Fife and the Western Isles, we brought a band of story makers –including Luke Winter and his Story Wagon(this will open in a new window) – to support individuals to tell, make and share the stories that matter to them.

 Each residency ended with a Community Campfire – an event for the community to share the stories they made over the preceding five days.

 This project was designed to celebrate the power of storytelling in all forms with opportunities for participants to capture their stories in a variety of ways including the written word, through digital stories, in collaboration with a professional filmmaker and through a recorded conversation.
 The stories created reflect Scotland's rich tradition of storytelling and the vibrancy of its communities.

 The funding support from Scotland's Year of Stories allowed us to build on our existing Your Stories project which encourages people all over Scotland to share their stories, their way.
 Every person taking part in our Scotland's Stories: Community Campfires residencies had the option to submit their stories to our Your Stories project and have their story featured on the Scottish Book Trust website.
 Additionally, over 16s have the chance to be featured in a free book, made up of some of our favourite pieces, which Scottish Book Trust will distribute 70,000 copies of during Book Week Scotland (14–20 November).

-We are planning a special event during Book Week Scotland to celebrate all the amazing stories that were gathered during each Community Campfire residency as well as individual online events showcasing each area we visited.
+We held a special in-person event to celebrate all the amazing stories that were gathered during each Community Campfire residency as well as individual online events showcasing each area we visited.
 You can catch up on the events at the links below.